 Each vertical axis shows height direction and each horizontal axis shows direction.
-Intensity values in the depth image and filtered depth image indicate the depth from the viewpoint.
+Intensity values in the depth image indicate the depth from the viewpoint.
 Moreover, intensity values in the normal vectors and labeled surfaces indicate the horizontal direction of the point cloud.
 In addition, color values in the initial surfaces indicate labels of surfaces.
 In this experiment, spatial resolution was set as 0.2° in the horizontal direction and 2 cm in the height direction.

-Figure 11 shows a rendered point cloud from a viewpoint in 3D space.
+Figure 12 shows a rendered point cloud from a viewpoint in 3D space.
 The left image shows the input point cloud and the right image shows a result after polygon extraction.
+Processing time for the panoramic image conversion and polygon extraction was several minutes in total for each viewpoint using an Intel core i7 2.80 GHz processor with MATLAB (single thread).